Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 Spaceship Titanic - Predicting Dimensional Transport

-The Spaceship Titanic competition challenges you to predict whether a passenger was transported to an alternate dimension during the ship’s collision with a spacetime anomaly.
-Using detailed personal and transactional records, this project applies the to build a robust machine learning solution.
+The Spaceship Titanic competition hosted on Kaggle tasks participants with predicting whether passengers aboard a futuristic interstellar cruise were transported to an alternate dimension after a spacetime anomaly.
+This project builds a robust machine learning pipeline that includes comprehensive EDA, feature engineering, model building, and evaluation using a combination of statistical methods and machine learning techniques.

 2.Install requirements: